 If the reviewer rejects an order, the relevant notification is automatically sent to the local entities concerned: it displays the comment entered by the operator that rejected the approval.

 Information is displayed on the list of campaign packages page or on the campaign order page.
-If they have access to the Adobe Campaign console, local entities are informed of this rejection.
+If they have access to the Adobe Campaign Client Console, local entities are informed of this rejection.

 They can view the related comment in the campaign package’s Edit tab.

 Every time an approval is required, reviewers are notified by email.

 For each local entity, reviewers are selected for campaign order approval and campaign approval.
 For more information on selecting local reviewers, refer to Organizational entities.

 For this selection to be possible, order approval must not yet be effective.